kinguser982/Fortnite_DNS/README.md

 - Open source
 - so fast
 - u can compile it for Mac and ios
-- now it's only available for Android and Widows
+- now it's only available for Android and Windows

 ```